 Mr. Halmos recently spent an academic year as an Entrepreneur in Residence at Harvard Business School.

-Mr. Halmos is joined at Halmos Holdings by his son and daughter, Jeff Halmos and Stef Halmos.
+Mr. Halmos is joined in the management team at Halmos Holdings by his son and daughter, Jeff Halmos and Stef Halmos.

 Jeff Halmos, in addition to being CEO of fashion firm, Monogram Studio, and a member of the Council of Fashion Designers of America, is seeking opportunities for Halmos Holdings in the Los Angeles area.

-Stef Halmos is an award winning artist and is currently undertaking a major renovation of an 1870's mill building in Catskill, New York known as Foreland Catskill.
-In addition, she is seeking opportunities for the Company in the New York City area.
+Stef Halmos is an award winning artist and is currently undertaking a major renovation of an 1840's mill building in Catskill, New York known as the Foreland Development.
+In addition, she is seeking opportunities for the Company in the New York City and Hudson River Valley areas.